swent-epfl/public/README.md

 <hr>

-Welcome to "The Software Enterprise: From Ideas to Products".
+Welcome to the SwEnt course.
-The goal of this course is to teach you how to turn ideas into solutions for the real world through software.
+Our goal is to teach you how to turn ideas into solutions that solve real problems for real people.
 The course has two phases:

 1. __Fundamentals__ (weeks 1&ndash;3): The basics of software development that were not covered in previous courses, using both theory (lectures) and practice (bootcamp).
 The goal is to enable all students to start developing a software product that brings one or more ideas to life.